iiasa/message_doc/source/message_globiom/socio_econ/tech.rst

 technologies that may replace fossil fuels (e.g., the potential for electric mobility is assumed to be higher in SSP1 compared to SSP2 or SSP3).
 In contrast, SSP3 assumes limited progress across a host of advanced technologies, particularly for renewables and hydrogen; more optimistic assumptions are instead made for coal-based technologies, not only for power generation but also for liquid fuels production.
 Meanwhile, the middle-of-the-road SSP2 narrative is characterized by a fairly balanced view of progress for both conventional fossil and non-fossil technologies.
 In this sense, technological development in SSP2 is not biased toward any particular technology group.
-If it were, it would not occupy a middle-of-the-road position between the green-growth and fossil-fuel intensive paradigms of SSP1 and SSP3, respectively.

 Technological costs vary regionally in all SSPs, reflecting marked differences in engineering and construction costs across countries observed in the real world.
 Generally, costs start out lower in the developing world and are assumed to converge to those of present-day industrialized countries as the former becomes richer throughout the century (thus, the cost